anilswm/engineering-portal/content/fullTextSearch.md

 tags: ["MongoDB"]
 ---

-Full text search is very important feature when we talk about the finding content on internet.
+Full text search is a very important feature when we talk about finding content on the internet.
 A google search is the best example for this when we find the content using the phrases or keywords.
-In this article we will learn about full-text search capebilities based on text index.
+In this article we will learn about full-text search capabilities based on text index.

 ## Create a Sample Database

-Before the start, we will create a sample Database that we will use for all examples in this tutorials.
+Before the start, we will create a sample Database that we will use for all examples in this tutorial.

 We will create a database with name _myDB_ and will create a collection with name _books_.
 For this, the statement would be as follows.